Louis XV: Foreign affairs

 The foreign affairs post had been left vacant by Choiseul, who acted as his own foreign minister.
 Following the dismissal of Choiseul, the King encouraged his cousin and ally Charles III of Spain to settle the crisis over the Falkland Islands with the aim of avoiding a war.
 Due to Choiseul's sole focus on a war with Britain, he had completely ignored the rest of Europe.
-France did not even have an ambassador in Vienna, and Russia and Prussia divided up an old French ally, Poland, without protest from France.
+France did not even have an ambassador in Vienna.
+In 1772 Austria, Russia and Prussia took territory from an old French ally, Poland, without protest from France.
 Another ally of France, Sweden, also risked being divided between Russia and Prussia upon the death of its King in 1771.
 The Prince Royal, Gustav III of Sweden, was staying in Paris at the time.
 He had a long meeting with Louis XV, who promised to support him.
 With French funding, and assistance from Louis's personal secret intelligence service, the Secret du Roi, Gustave III returned to Stockholm.
 On 19 August 1772, at his command, the Swedish royal guard imprisoned the Swedish Senate, and two days later he was proclaimed King by the Diet.
 Russia and Prussia, occupied with the division of Poland, protested but did not intervene.